 The Scottish giant Benandonnar hurries away, retreating back to Scotland with his tail between his legs.
 As he hurries home, he frantically tears away bits of the causeway, severing all ties between Scotland and Ireland to prevent Fionn McCool following him as he retreats to the Fingal’s Cave on the Isla of Staffa.

 Incidentally, Fingal’s Cave shares a similar geology and appearance to the Giant’s Causeway!
 (Read about Fingal’s Cave on our sister company Wilderness Scotland’s website).

 He is determined to leave Ireland and stay away from the giant Finn McCool, who regains undisputed control over Ireland once more.

 Thus, the myth of the Giant’s Causeway was born.

 It’s a nice story, isn’t it?
 And clearly, it holds some truth – at least culturally, as the myth of the giant Fionn McCool is mirrored in the name: the Giant’s Causeway.

 But if you’d consider yourself more of a scientist, perhaps you like the alternative (and easier to prove!) scientific version of the birth of the Giant’s Causeway?

-The UNESCO World Heritage site is the result of an ancient volcanic explosion some 60,000 years ago.
+The UNESCO World Heritage site is the result of an ancient volcanic explosion some 60 million years ago.
 The burning and quick cooling of the volcanic lava left a series of impressive 40,000 interconnected basalt columns hugging the northern Irish coastline forming the Giant’s Causeway, one of Ireland’s most iconic and impressive landscapes, as well as basalt columns of the tiny Scottish Isle of Staffa, remote an uninhabited but for birdlife.

 Whichever story you prefer, well, the Giant’s Causeway is a place that you have to see to truly believe.
 So what are you waiting for?